RaHehl/home-assistant.io/source/_integrations/unifiprotect.markdown

 max_exceeded: silent
 ```

-It's important to wait for the motion sensor to change from `on` to `off` before sending the notification.
-This ensures that the event has ended and the video is accessible; otherwise, you may get an error instead of the video link.
+Waiting for the motion sensor to change from `on` to `off` before sending the notification is essential.
+Waiting ensures that the event has ended and the video is accessible; otherwise, you may get an error instead of the video link.

 ## Event Entities Support